opensearch-project/documentation-website/_security/access-control/api.md

 Adds and updates resources on a host's existing security configuration from the configuration bundled with the latest version of the Security plugin.

 These bundled configuration files can be found in the `<OPENSEARCH_HOME>/security/config` directory.
-Default configuration files are updated on OpenSearch upgrade, whereas the cluster configuration is only updated by the cluster operators.
-This endpoint helps cluster operators upgrade missing defaults and stale defaults definitions.
+Default configuration files are updated when OpenSearch is upgraded, whereas the cluster configuration is only updated by the cluster operators.
+This endpoint helps cluster operator upgrade missing defaults and stale default definitions.

 #### Request